My Top Ten Favorite Song List From Artists Like Dave Matthews Counting Down to John Lennon

 “Fire and Rain” was played on the radio back in 1970.
-It was James’s feelings on a loss of a childhood friend that would inspire this great hit.
+It was James’s feelings on the loss of a childhood friend that would inspire this great hit.
 Along with his own experience with the drug scene that came with being famous in that era.

 I don’t recall when I first heard this song, but I’m sure growing up I heard it often through the years.
-I remember really getting into James Taylor’s music when I was of pre-teen years, around 12, I would say.
+I remember getting into James Taylor’s music when I was of pre-teen years, around 12, I would say.
 I just remember this song being the one I recognized one day while listening to the radio, and the feeling it gave me.

 “I’ve seen fire and I’ve seen rain, I’ve seen sunny days that I thought would never end.
-I seen lonely times when I could not find a friend, but I always thought that I’d see you again.”
+I saw lonely times when I could not find a friend, but I always thought that I’d see you again.”

 Those lyrics always resonated inside of me.
 I think because of how I was such a quiet child that never really felt that she fit in, and I could remember very lonely times where other kids would be out doing things and I would be by myself with nothing to do.
-I do recall plenty of bullying not only from other children, but sadly from grown-ups.
+I do recall plenty of bullying not only from other children but sadly from grown-ups.
 I was misunderstood, even so, I’m very blessed that I came out of those times with what I hope is great wisdom and empathy for others.
 I think this song helped me through some really tough times.
 It wasn’t even the complete lyrics, but a certain identifying factor of the song that I related to, as I do to many songs that James Taylor has recorded.

 6. Clair de Lune - Claude Debussy

 If you like classical, you know that Debussy was one of the most influential composers of the 19th and early 20th centuries.
 I love Debussy.
-I don’t know how to describe his compositions as anything but whimsical and freeing.
+I don’t know how to describe his compositions as anything but whimsical and free.

 I started getting into classical music in my twenties.
 I found that the sheer majestic feel of it helped me through my lonely days, as those were some really hard times for me.
-I was in a very abusive relationship at the time, and this music just kind of helped me escape into my own little world, especially this song.
+I was in a very abusive relationship at the time, and this music just kind of helped me escape into my little world, especially this song.
 Its name came from the French term meaning “light of the moon” or “Moonlight.
 It’s beautiful!

 The more I listened to classical music; I found that I loved Chopin’s Nocturnes probably best of all, but I will always consider this song to be my very favorite.